MaxPersoon/Rummikub/README.md

 - The visualisation has been designed for a 1920x1080 resolution
 - Any combination of an optimisation technique and an objective function works

 The game can be launched by running the main() method in the src/Main/Main.java file.
 The visualisation is enabled by default.
-For every move made in the game, the terminal will dislay detailed information.
+For every move made in the game, the terminal will display detailed information.

 ## The experiment environment
 src/Experiments houses the experiment environment, which is responsible for gathering data by means of running experiments and processing the acquired data.